sharvanek/booj-code-test-two/README.md

 ## Time considerations

 This assignment is expect to take a few hours.
 We ask that you do not spend too much time on this solution.
 If you are stuck or have questions, feel free to reach out and we will answer quickly.

+## Running the code
+Download the code and run the following: python XmlToCsv.py